 Anyway, just to clarify a point or two, I tend to be a dichotomy or perhaps a paradox or perhaps just weird.
-I'm somewhat well-versed in things technical: I have a PhD in computer science, am a so-called "expert" in computer security, and I even use technology like cell phones when I travel (though I don't have my own) and have put up videos on YouTube.
-I've had web pages for almost 20 years (early '90s) and used email since the mid-80s.
+I'm somewhat well-versed in things technical: I have a PhD in computer science, am a so-called "expert" in computer security, and I even use technology like cell phones when I travel (though I only actually bought one, a very primative one at that, in 2013 and don't have a regular plan for it and leave it shut off most of the time) and have put up videos on YouTube.
+I've had web pages for over 20 years and used email since the mid-80s.
 And my car (the Frankmobile Mark IV) is a Prius.

 And so on, and so on.